Ussuriysk: Ice hockey

+Speedway

+Ice speedway and motorcycle speedway takes place at the Sergei Petrovich Shevchenko Stadium (other names, Patriot Stadium or Meliorator Stadium), located at Komsomol'skaya Ulitsa, 87А, which is adjacent on the south side of the Ledovaya Arena.
+The Vladivostok Speedway team competed at the stadium during the 1990s in the Russian Team Speedway Championship, when their own stadium was unavailable.

 Theaters

 The Ussuriysk Drama Theater of the Eastern Military District is located at #31 Sovyetskaya Street.
 The theater was founded in 1937 and is one of the two theaters of the Russian Army (the other is the Central Theater of the Russian Army in Moscow).

 The Ussuriysk Drama Theater is located at #33 Volodarskogo Street.
 It was opened in 1937.
 The theater is of classical tendencies.
 Plays are staged both for adults and children.
 The hall can accommodate 428 people.

 Architecture and monuments

 The central part of the city, including Lenina, Chicherina, Krasnoznamyonnaya, and Ageyeva Streets, is of historic value.
 The city's oldest hotel (#28 Lenina St.) was constructed in 1880. #53 Lenina St., which houses the city's oldest movie-theater Grand-Illyuzion, was built in 1908.

 On the central square there is a monument to the Red Guards and partisans, who died in the battles at Ussuriysk in June 1918.
 A monument to Vladimir Lenin is on the Railway Station Square.

 Steam locomotive YeL 629 is set on plinth as a memorial to three Bolshevik revolutionaries (Lazo, Lutsky, and Sibirtsev) who were allegedly burned alive by the White Guards in its firebox in 1920.

 The Intercession Church at #80A Chicherina St. was built in 1914.
 It is the only religious building in the krai that has been kept without any reconstruction since 1917 and is used for its original purpose.